metrumresearchgroup/2023-ACoP-14-gene-therapy/README.md

 # Ex-vivo gene therapy for ADA-SCID patient <a id='ada-scid-infant'></a>

-Data was obtained from [Aiuti et al., 2009](https://www.nejm.org/doi/pdf/10.1056/NEJMoa0805817).
-In our simulation, we focused on patient #1 because this was the only patient had no prior treatment or adversal event during the treatment.
+Data was obtained from [Aiuti et al., 2009](https://www.nejm.org/doi/pdf/10.1056/NEJMoa0805817). we focused on patient #1 because it was the only patient without prior treatment or adverse events during treatment.

-We assumed this patient's body weight to be ~7.6kg, based on the patient's gender and age.
+We assumed this patient's body weight to be ~7.6kg, based on the patient's gender and age (as a seven-month old female).
 This translated into a total ~65M of infused CD34+ cells.

 The simulation recaptured the reconstitution of granulocytes, B cells and T cells in patient's peripheral blood.